SpaceMonkeyClan/if-elon-tweets-then-bot-buys-bitcoin/README.md

 This particular project is mainly built for fun and the novelty of it.
 It has just been developed, so has yet to be tested on a live account.
 Thus, there isn't any details analysis to suggest return rate profits as of date.

-Want to collaborate?
-Get in touch.
+Keeping script open-source.
+If you'd like to collaborate, get in touch.